Life Coaches: Does Your Self Introduction Connect with Dream Clients?

 Step 4: Repel non-ideal clients

-When marketing your coaching packages, freelance services, or aiming to win your first paid clients, it’s about more than appealing to your ideal customers.
+When marketing your coaching packages or freelance services, it’s about more than appealing to your ideal customers.
 As a savvy business owner, you want to also gently repel clients who aren’t a good fit for your services.

 Let’s say you’re a web designer specializing in Shopify ecommerce sites for entrepreneurs selling high-end products.
 By stating in your introduction who you serve, you can save everyone time when they hear your elevator pitch.